KalllN/Euler-Project-1/README.md

 # Euler-Project-Python-Solutions

-This code is the solution for Problem 1 of Euler Archived Projects.
+This repository contains solutions for Euler Archived Projects.